First Night State College Resolution Run 5K

 Resolution Run 5K

 The First Night Resolution Run 5K was first run on New Year's Eve, 1997.
 About 130 hearty souls showed up on a frigid, windy night for the race through downtown State College and the Penn State Campus.
 Since then, the race has grown every year and has become a much anticipated part of the First Night® State College festivities as well as the start of the local running calendar.
 Like the Boalsburg Memorial Day Race, the First Night 5K is a "fun run" attracting first time racers, families, kids, out-of-town Christmas visitors, costumed runners (there's a prize for the best costume!), as well as serious competitors.
 The course is fast, with a relatively mild (by State College standards) hill in the first half-mile, an even milder one in the second mile, and a long downhill to the finish.
-Well over 700 runners have taken part in recent years' Resolution Runs, and the race keeps on growing: The 2012 and 2013 race had nearly 1000 finishers!
+Well over 700 runners have taken part in recent years' Resolution Runs, and the race keeps on growing: Since 2012, the race has had between 300 and 1000 finishers!

 The Resolution Run 5K is part of the First Night® State College festivities.
-First Night® State College is three days of winter fun, including music, crafts, ice sculptures, indoor and outdoor performances and activities, and a Grand Procession through downtown State College.
+First Night® State College is a day of winter fun, including music, crafts, ice sculptures, indoor and outdoor performances and activities, and a Grand Procession through downtown State College.
 For more information on First Night, visit the First Night® State College web site.

 activities are dated by the coming year, so the 1998 First Night 5K was held on December 31, 1997)